Non-cyclic Torsion of Elliptic Curves Over Imaginary Quadratic Fields of Class Number 1: Introduction

 \subsection{Acknowledgement}

 The author is indebted to her advisor Sheldon Kamienny for suggesting this problem and his kind support.
 The author is grateful to Andreas Schweizer for communicating a proof of the case $\mathbb{Z}/2\mathbb{Z} \oplus \mathbb{Z}/{32}\mathbb{Z}$ and allowing us to include it in the paper.
-We would like to heartily thank {\"O}zlem Ejder for a multitude of helpful discussions throughout this project.
+We heartily thank {\"O}zlem Ejder for helpful discussions and the referees for their valuable comments, which greatly improved the results and exposition of the paper.